 There are plenty of fun and entertaining ways to celebrate Independence Day without using fireworks.
 Here are some safe alternatives that will make your kids and pets happy!

-Consumer fireworks can be used in Bothell on July 4th between 9am-11pm under the following provisions.
-If you choose to discharge fireworks this Independence Day, celebrate safely by following the guidelines and best practices that are provided below.
+Consumer fireworks can only be used in Bothell on July 4th between 9am-11pm under the following provisions.
+If you choose to discharge fireworks this Independence Day, celebrate safely by following the guidelines listed below.

 Know the Difference

 Know the difference between illegal and legal fireworks.
-Legal fireworks known as consumer or "Class C" fireworks, are regulated and sold to the general public.
-Consumer fireworks contain the code UN-336 and can be purchased from any of the fireworks stands you see in Bothell.
+Legal fireworks known as consumer fireworks, are regulated and contain the code UN-336.
+Consumer fireworks can be purchased from any of the fireworks stands you see in Bothell.
 Illegal fireworks, often purchased on tribal land, are not safe and are prohibited in Washington State anywhere other than tribal land.
-Click here for a complete list of legal versus illegal fireworks.

 Fireworks of any kind can be dangerous.
-A majority of fireworks injuries occur from holding fireworks, standing to closely to fireworks, getting hit by debris and attempting to relight dud fireworks.
-Remember these safety tips when handling fireworks:
+A majority of fireworks-related injuries occur from holding fireworks, standing to closely to fireworks, getting hit by debris or attempting to relight "dud" fireworks.

 911 centers tend to become overloaded with non-emergency calls on the Fourth of July.
 Do not call 911 unless you have a life-threatening emergency and need immediate help.
 If you would like to report a fireworks violation or have other non-emergency needs, please call Bothell Police’s non-emergency line: (425) 486-1254.